 We believe in a democratic education system that is universally accessible with equal opportunity for all students.

-Education and training must be based on sound long-term pedagogical and vocational practices and research resulting in effective student-centred learning.
+Education and training must be based on sound long-term pedagogical and vocational practices and research resulting in effective student-centered learning.
 There is a strong consensus that English is an essential element of the fabric of Quebec and that the English school system is fundamental to the survival of the English-speaking minority community.
 The presence of English in Quebec is an important asset to the province in today's globalization.

-- ✓ Increase the French-language preparedness (written and oral, but particularly written) of graduates for the workforce and further education. - ✓ Increase support for literacy training for youth and adults in English. - ✓ Give higher priority to vocational training. - ✓ Re-construct the high school organization and curriculum for the Reform. - ✓ Find ways to maintain and enhance English schools. - ✓ Ensure meaningful use of technology. - ✓ Provide more human resources for classroom support at all levels. - ✓ Ensure that teacher training and recruitment meet Quebec needs.
+- Goal 1: Increase the French-language preparedness (written and oral, but particularly written) of graduates for the workforce and further education. - Goal 2: Increase support for literacy training for youth and adults in English. - Goal 3: Give higher priority to vocational training. - Goal 4.
+Re-construct the high school organization and curriculum to support the Reform (based on cycles). - Goal 5: Find ways to maintain and enhance English schools. - Goal 6: Ensure meaningful use of technology. - Goal 7: Provide more human resources for classroom support at all levels. - Goal 8: Ensure that teacher training and recruitment meet Quebec needs.